What is cyber insurance coverage and why you need it

 - Lawsuits and extortion:You should also be ready to face lawsuits that involves legal expenses and most expense involved in legal settlements and regulatory fines.
 If you are unlucky, you could also be exposed to cyber extortion, such as from ransomware.
 Who is going to pay for all these costs?
 A good cyber insurance of course!

-The cyber insurance policy premiums
+The cyber insurance coverage premiums

 Understand that the Insurance premiums are calculated based on probability of risk occurrence.
 Since most organizations do not report the full extent of their cyber-attack due to loss of brand and company image.
 The types and forms of cyber-attacks too keep changing very frequently.
 Companies do not also share the full extent of their business IT infrastructure security set up with the insurers.
 The lack of proper information means Insurers are exposed to “mystery risks”.
 That is why, this policy does not come cheap.
 The good news is, with more information and regulatory implementations, the insurance premiums are going down.